raphiz/raphael.li/projects/_posts/2015-03-09-raphaelli.md

 My vision for this website is to publish things I learn and make it available everyone.
 It should also be a place where my work can be explored.

-I don't like the concept of a blog very much because I think it's not user friendly to explore - that's why I created a "resource" page where my posts can be explored by tags instead of an endless stream sorted by date.
+I don't like the concept of a blog very much because I think it's not user friendly to explore - that's why I created a "tips" page where my posts can be explored by tags instead of an endless stream sorted by date.

 {% image projects/raphaelli/resources.png %}